Jose-DL/hello-world/README.md

 # hello-world
-Its my first github experiencia, i Think is emotional so this is beauty, now i had a single way to learn more
+Its my first github experiencie, i Think is emotional so this is beauty, now i had a single way to learn more